edhamma/mahasi-diary/diary.rst

 1. **A:**  Now I do not think the objects were good to note as I did before.
 I do not think they are awful too.
 I was neither happy nor bored with my noting.
 The noting was very light, swift and good. *(Yogi was not afraid of Sankhara objects nor liked them.
 Yogi had a middle-way, balanced outlook on Sanlakara.)*

 2. **A:**  When I was sitting or lying down, I noted, I just had to sit or lie down and the noting was spontaneous.
 I did not have to make a special effort and still it was a very good noting.
 It was like driving a cart with two strong bullocks.
 I did not have to make an effort, the noting was done by itself.
 Now I only have to note five or ten times in the beginning, later the noting became automatic.
-I did not have to be careful, it was a very comfortable and good contemplation. *(Yogi reflected on the mind that contemplated and analysed on the nature of Sankhara and had an indifferent outlook)*.
+I did not have to be careful, it was a very comfortable and good contemplation. *(Yogi reflected on the mind that contemplated and analysed on the nature of Sankhara and had an indifferent outlook.)*

 3. **A:**  Now no matter how long I sat, there were no pain, ache, heat, etc. in my hands, legs and body.
 I stayed very still and I could contemplate nicely.
 Only after noting a long time, I rested for a while.
 When I went back to noting, I could note without difficulty.
 After about four, five or ten notings, the noting speed gathered momentum as before.
 I think now if I contemplated in either posture, I could stay on the whole day or night without moving or changing posture.
-There was no question of ache, pain, heat etc., I could note in continuity, very still and with good speed. *(Yogi was explaining about the characteristic of SANKHA RUPEKKHA NANA and the stationary nature of mind)*. [:89:]
+There was no question of ache, pain, heat etc., I could note in continuity, very still and with good speed. *(Yogi was explaining about the characteristic of SANKHA RUPEKKHA NANA and the stationary nature of mind.)* [:89:]

 4. **A:**  I did not have to note with special effort.
 The noting knowing mind was waiting to catch the objects without missing any, the noting was spontaneous.